jcswisher/calculator-asm/README.md

 # calculator-asm
-An x86-64 Linux assembly CLI calculator program
+An x86_64 assembly (intel syntax) CLI calculator program for linux.
+This is intended to be a learning excerise, not a real program.

-# Creating an executable
+# Creating the executable
 Run assembler to create object file

 ```nasm -f elf64 calc.asm -o calc.o```